NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] If FanMotorType is not provided and if there is a cooling system attached to the DistributionSystem, defaults to "PSC" if the attached cooling system CompressorType is "single stage", else "BPM"; If there's no cooling system attached, defaults to "PSC" if AFUE <= 0.9, else "BPM".
   .. [#] If there is a cooling system attached to the DistributionSystem, the heating and cooling systems cannot have different values for FanPowerWattsPerCFM.
   .. [#] If the fan power is not measured, a value of 0.58 W/cfm should be used according to `ANSI/RESNET/ICC 301-2019 Addendum B <https://www.resnet.us/wp-content/uploads/301-2019_Adndm_B-2020_final_rev11.5.22.pdf>`_.
-  .. [#] When the home's blower fan airflow is measured according to `ANSI/RESNET/ACCA 310-2020 Standard for Grading the Installation of HVAC Systems <https://codes.iccsafe.org/content/ICC3102020P1>`_, the *design* airflow rate should be provided for either the heating mode (HeatingAirflowCFM) or cooling mode (CoolingAirflowCFM of cooling system attached to the DistributionSystem).
+  .. [#] When the home's blower fan airflow is measured according to `ANSI/RESNET/ACCA 310-2020 Standard for Grading the Installation of HVAC Systems <https://codes.iccsafe.org/content/ICC3102020P1>`_, the design airflow rate should be provided for either the heating mode (HeatingDesignAirflowCFM) or cooling mode (CoolingDesignAirflowCFM of cooling system attached to the DistributionSystem).
   .. [#] AirflowDefectRatio is defined as (InstalledAirflow - DesignAirflow) / DesignAirflow; a value of zero means no airflow defect.
          A non-zero airflow defect can only be applied for systems attached to a distribution system.
          See `ANSI/RESNET/ACCA 310-2020 Standard for Grading the Installation of HVAC Systems <https://codes.iccsafe.org/content/ICC3102020P1>`_ for more information.